ADVERTISEMENT

 Learn the technique for tying a Cavandoli friendship bracelet.
 The pattern lines move diagonally and are so simple a child can work them.

-Piecework Editorial Staff Sep 8, 2020 - 5 min read
+Piecework Editorial Staff Aug 19, 2024 - 4 min read

 How Did They Do That?
 Cavandoli Primary Image

-The Cavandoli friendship bracelet pattern lines move diagonally, but this technique is often worked horizontally. photos by Ann Swanson
+The Cavandoli friendship bracelet pattern lines move diagonally, but this technique is often worked horizontally.
+Photos by Ann Swanson

 Look at the Cavandoli friendship bracelet shown above, bought from a child on the street in Cusco, Peru, for about a dollar.
 In the bracelet, the pattern lines move diagonally, but this technique is often worked horizontally.
 The bracelet is composed entirely of one simple knot, the double half hitch, and considered the craft of children.